robhagemans/basicode/BASICODE.rst

     RUN

 Clears all variables and restarts the program.
-BASICODE-2 only.
+BASICODE-2 only; in BASICODE-3 and -3C use ``GOTO 1000``.

 STOP